 Presbyterian Women gathers women of the church together in community to nurture faith through prayer and Bible Study, and to support the mission of the church worldwide.

 The communities of women are called Circles.
 Women of all ages meet once a month from September – May in their individual Circles.
 Meetings are usually the first or second week of the month.
 Times and locations are listed in the Worship & Work monthly newsletter.
-Park Lake has four Circles, named after women of the Bible – Esther, Joanna, Martha, Sarah and Dorcas (yes, that is the name of a woman in the Bible!).
+Park Lake has five Circles, named after women of the Bible – Esther, Joanna, Martha, Sarah and Dorcas (yes, that is the name of a woman in the Bible!).

 Attend Circle meetings and enjoy a “ladies night out” of fellowship and spiritual growth.
 If you are not currently involved in a Circle, it is never too late to start.